 Megan Mericle, Secretary

-Megan Mericle is an artist, writer, researcher and activist who lives and works in Montréal.
-Currently working under the artist Nadia Myre, she earned her Master’s degree in Art History from McGill University, and a BFA from the University of Lethbridge, Alberta, where she grew up in Treaty 7 territory.
-In her mixed-media installation work, she re-uses plastics, integrates 3D printing processes, and addresses themes of environmentalism, social engagement, and the effects of capitalism and colonialism.
+Megan Mericle is an artist, writer, researcher and activist who lives and works in Tiohtià:ke (Montréal).
+She recently worked under the artist Nadia Myre, and earned her Master’s degree in Art History from McGill University and a BFA from the University of Lethbridge, Alberta, in Treaty 7 territory.
+Her mixed-media installation work combines photography, collage, drawing, video, and sculptures made from recovered plastics to address environmentalism, surveillance, and the effects of capitalism and colonialism.
 Megan also volunteers at organizations that combat food insecurity, and has significant experience working for labour unions in the university context.

 Hannah Strauss is currently a Masters in Fine Arts candidate at Concordia University in Montreal, QC.
 She works between drawing, printmaking, and sculpture, and teaches writing and printmaking.
 Her practice as an artist is concerned with vestiges of history; the material and linguistic traces which reveal something about both fear and desire, especially in the context of post-apartheid South Africa.